OlegPerehodov/OlegPerehodov/README.md

 ###

-<p align="center">✨ Creating Websites and apps<br>📚 I'm currently learning by the Developer Akademie<br>🎯 Goals: Working and coding to support thr digital world</p>
+<p align="center">✨ Creating Websites and apps<br>📚 I'm currently learning by the Developer Akademie<br>🎯 Goals: Working and coding to support the digital world</p>

 ###